Source: GopherCon 2017: Liz Rice - A Go Programmer's Guide to Syscalls

 - for microservice architecture, it might make sense to approach syscalls with the principle of least privilege, and limit syscalls a process can make

-can be used to limit syscalls of a process:- e.g.
+seccompcan be used to limit syscalls of a process:- e.g.

-- we can similarily implement a filter that will enable us to dissalow a syscall in a process
+docker run --security-opt seccomp=/path/sc_profile.json hello-world - we can similarily implement a filter that will enable us to dissalow a syscall in a process

 - e.g.